One of the world’s biggest ships remains wedged across Suez Canal, disrupting a key trade route

 On Wednesday, experts estimated it could take days to dislodge the ship.
 By Thursday, some were saying it could take weeks.

-Japanese firm Shoei Kisen Kaisha, owner of the wedged MV Ever Given which is more than 1,300 feet long, apologized for the inconvenience caused on Thursday, saying that it was “working hard to resolve the situation,” but added circumstances were “extremely difficult.”
+Japanese firm Shoei Kisen Kaisha, owner of the wedged MV Ever Given, which is more than 1,300 feet long, apologized for the inconvenience caused Thursday, saying it was “working hard to resolve the situation,” but added circumstances were “extremely difficult.”

-The ship’s owner, could face millions of dollars in insurance claims, Reuters reported.
+The ship’s owner could face millions of dollars in insurance claims, Reuters reported.

-At least eight ships carrying live animals are stuck in the traffic jam, according to Bloomberg data.
+At least eight ships carrying live animals are stuck in the traffic jam, according to Bloomberg News data.
 Others are moving commodities like cement and crude oil, meaning that continued delays could have a ripple effect on virtually every industry around the world

 The Suez Canal is a particularly critical conduit for oil and liquefied natural gas, connecting the Middle East with Europe.
-Global oil prices have already risen due to fears that shipments of crude could be delayed for days or weeks.
+Global oil prices have already risen from fears that shipments of crude could be delayed for days or weeks.
 While ships can take an alternative route around the southern tip of Africa, as they did in the days before the canal, it’s not clear that doing so would be any faster than waiting for the jam to clear.

+On Thursday, the British government said it was on hand to help free the ship.

+“We are ready to provide any assistance that we can but have not been asked yet,” a spokesman for Prime Minister Boris Johnson said.